-All procedures, global matrices and strings, and the main program segment will be saved in the compiled file.
+All procedures, global matrices, arrays, strings and string arrays, and the main program segment will be saved in the compiled file.
 The compiled file can be run later using the run command.
 Any libraries used in the program must be present and active during the compile, but not when the program is run.
 If the program uses the dlibrary command, the .dll files must be present when the program is run and the dlibrary path must be set to the correct subdirectory.
 This will be handled automatically in your configuration file.
 If the program is run on a different computer than it was compiled on, the .dll files must be present in the correct location. sysstate (case 24) can be used to set the dlibrary path at run-time.

-Saving the Current Workspace
+18.2 Saving the Current Workspace